hashicorp/terraform/website/docs/backends/types/remote.html.md

 [app.terraform.io](https://app.terraform.io).
 A future release will also allow use of this backend on a private instance of Terraform Enterprise.

+-> **Preview Release**: As of Terraform 0.11.8, the remote backend is a preview release and we do not recommend using it with production workloads.
+Please continue to use the existing [Terraform Enterprise](terraform-enterprise.html) backend for production workspaces.

 ## Command Support

 Currently the remote backend supports the following Terraform commands: